 When you suffer from chronic pain, it can be frustrating and disappointment when doctors can’t identify the pain’s source.
 Nerve entrapment is a common cause of chronic pain that’s often overlooked.
-Dr. Paul Tortland and Dr. Jeffrey LaVallee at New England Stem Cell Institute specialize in the diagnosis of nerve entrapment and offer a treatment that can provide the long-term relief you’ve been looking for.
+Dr. Paul Tortland and Dr. Jeffrey LaVallee at New England Stem Cell Institute specialize in the diagnosis and treating of nerve entrapment in Glastonbury, CT, and we offer a treatment that can provide the long-term relief you’ve been looking for.

 Nerve pain can be caused by many factors, but the most common is a direct injury to a nerve, such as a bruise or overstretching, or nerve entrapment.